Creating a trigger for Data Streams that invokes a container from Serverless Containers

 --name: Trigger name. -

---database: Location of the YDB DB the Data Streams stream is linked to.To find out where the DB is located, run the
+--database: Location of the YDB database associated with the stream in Data Streams.To find out where the database is located, run the

 yc ydb database listcommand.
-The DB location is specified in theENDPOINTcolumn, in thedatabaseparameter, e.g.,/ru-central1/b1gia87mbah2********/etn7hehf6gh3********. -
+The database location is specified in theENDPOINTcolumn, in thedatabaseproperty, e.g.,/ru-central1/b1gia87mbah2********/etn7hehf6gh3********. -

 --stream: Stream name. -

 --batch-size: Message batch size.
-This is an optional parameter.
+This is an optional setting.
 The values may range from 1 B to 64 KB.
 The default value is 1 B. -

 --batch-cutoff: Maximum wait time.
-This is an optional parameter.
+This is an optional setting.
 The values may range from 1 to 60 seconds.
 The default value is 1 second.
-The trigger groups messages for a period not exceedingbatch-cutoffand sends them to a container.
-The total amount of the data transmitted to a container may exceedbatch-sizeif the data is transmitted as a single message.
+The trigger groups messages within thebatch-cutoffperiod and sends them to the container.
+The total amount of data transmitted to a container may exceedbatch-sizeif the data is transmitted as a single message.
 In all other cases, the amount of data does not exceedbatch-size. -

---stream-service-account-id: ID of the service account with permissions to read from the stream and write to it.
+--stream-service-account-id: ID of the service account with write and read permissions for the stream.

 --invoke-container-id: Container ID.--invoke-container-service-account-id: ID of the service account with permissions to invoke the container.--retry-attempts: Number of invocation retries before the trigger moves a message to the dead-letter queue.
 This is an optional parameter.
 The values may range from 1 to 5.
 The default value is 1.--retry-interval: Time to retry invoking the container if the current attempt fails.
 This is an optional parameter.
 The values may range from 10 to 60 seconds.
 The default value is 10 seconds.--dlq-queue-id: Dead-letter queue ID.
 This is an optional parameter.--dlq-service-account-id: ID of the service account with write permissions to the dead-letter queue.
 This is an optional parameter.